mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

 2. **Invalid Next.js configuration**:
    - Error: `Invalid next.config.ts options detected: Unrecognized key(s) in object: 'swcMinify'`
    - Solution: Remove the `swcMinify` option from your next.config.ts file as it's no longer supported in Next.js 15.

+3. **Supabase Connection Issues**:
+   - Error: "Missing Supabase environment variables" or "Error fetching data from Supabase"
+   - Solution: Make sure your Supabase URL and anon key are correctly set in the Vercel environment variables
+   - Check that your database tables are set up correctly according to the migration script